On Global Rates for Regularization Methods based on Secant Derivative Approximations: A th-order Adaptive Regularization Framework with Inexact th-order Tensor

 \section{A $p$th-order Adaptive Regularization Framework with Inexact $p$th-order Tensor}

 In this section, we present our algorithmic framework and detail the impact of our inexact condition on the $p$th-order tensor.
 Specifically, we start by describing our algorithmic framework in Section~\ref{algdescr-subsec} (Algorithm~\ref{AlgolazyOFFO}) and compare it with related adaptive regularization methods \cite{GraJerToin24,BirgGardMartSantToin17}.
-In the later Section~\ref{subsec-errbound}, we analyse the impact of the condition on the $p$th order tensor approximation (Conditon~\ref{Conditionpth}) translates at each iteration and perform a comparison with the closely related work of \cite{GraJerToin24}.
+In the later Section~\ref{subsec-errbound}, we analyse the impact of the condition on the $p$th-order tensor approximation (Condition~\ref{Conditionpth}) translates at each iteration and perform a comparison with the closely related work of \cite{GraJerToin24}.